Donald P. Bellisario: Career

-Television career

-After working under such television producers as Glen A. Larson and Stephen J. Cannell, Bellisario adopted some of their production techniques, for example, using a small pool of actors for his many productions.
-He created or co-created the TV series Magnum, P.I., Airwolf, Quantum Leap, JAG, and NCIS.
+After working under television producers Glen A. Larson and Stephen J. Cannell, Bellisario adopted some of their production techniques, for example, using a small pool of actors for his many productions.
+He created or co-created the TV series Magnum, P.I.; Airwolf; Quantum Leap; JAG; and NCIS.
 He was a writer and producer on Black Sheep Squadron and the original Battlestar Galactica.
 He wrote and directed the 1988 feature film Last Rites.

-Many of Bellisario's protagonists are current or former members of the United States armed forces.
+Many of Bellisario's protagonists are current or former members of the United States Navy or Marines.
 Tom Selleck's character in Magnum, P.I. was a United States Naval Academy graduate, former Naval Intelligence officer and Vietnam veteran; Jan-Michael Vincent's character in Airwolf was a Vietnam veteran; Commander Harmon "Harm" Rabb, Jr., the main character of JAG, was a Naval Academy graduate and former Naval Aviator; and NCIS's main character, Leroy Jethro Gibbs, is a retired Marine Corps Gunnery Sergeant and Scout Sniper; Jake Cutter (Stephen Collins) from Tales of the Gold Monkey was a former Flying Tigers pilot; and Albert "Al" Calavicci in Quantum Leap was a former Naval Aviator, Vietnam prisoner of war and rear admiral.
 Several of his main characters share August 8 as their birthday.

 Bellisario received a star on the Hollywood Walk of Fame in 2004, which was shown in a Season 9 JAG episode, "Trojan Horse".
 In an interview with Sci-Fi Channel in the late 1990s, Bellisario said he was inspired to create Quantum Leap in 1988 after reading a novel about time travel.
 His service alongside John F. Kennedy's assassin, Lee Harvey Oswald, was the basis for the Quantum Leap fifth season double-length episode "Lee Harvey Oswald" (originally aired September 22, 1992).

 Bellisario retired in 2007, after widely reported tension with star Mark Harmon ended with the former's departure from NCIS.
 Although he retains the title of executive producer, he has not had any real creative or executive involvement with NCIS since then.
 Bellisario later sued CBS over the creation of NCIS: Los Angeles, arguing his contract with the network entitled him to the first rights to create any NCIS spin off, as well as some share of profits from the new show.
 The suit was settled before trial in 2011 for an undisclosed amount.

-Bellisario's production company was named "Belisarius Productions" after the Roman general Belisarius, of which "Bellisario" is an Italian-language variant.
+Bellisario's production company was named "Belisarius Productions" after the Roman general Flavius Belisarius, as "Bellisario" is an Italian-variant of the Latin language "Belisarius".